Broadcast engineering: Digital engineering

 The conversion to digital broadcasting means broadcast engineers must now be well-versed in digital television and digital radio, in addition to analogue principles.
 New equipment from the transmitter to the radio antenna to the receiver may be encountered by engineers new to the field.
 Furthermore, modern techniques place a greater demand on an engineer's expertise, such as sharing broadcast towers or radio antennas among different stations (diplexing).

 Digital audio and digital video have revolutionized broadcast engineering in many respects.
 Broadcast studios and control rooms are now already digital in large part, using non-linear editing and digital signal processing for what used to take a great deal of time or money, if it was even possible at all.
 Mixing consoles for both audio and video are continuing to become more digital in the 2000s, as is the computer storage used to keep digital media libraries.
 Effects processing and TV graphics can now be realized much more easily and professionally as well.

-With the broadcast industry's shift to IP-based production and content delivery technology not only the production technology and workflows are changing, but also the requirements for broadcast engineers, which now include IT and IP-networking knowhow.
+With the broadcast industry's shift to IP-based production and content delivery technology not only the production technology and workflows are changing, but also the requirements for broadcast engineers, which now include IT and IP-networking know-how.

 Other devices used in broadcast engineering are telephone hybrids, broadcast delays, and dead air alarms.
 See the Glossary of electrical and electronics engineering for further explanations.

-Engineering services

-Broadcast stations often call upon outside engineering services for specific needs; for example, because structural engineering is generally not a direct part of broadcast engineering, tower companies usually design broadcast towers.

-Other companies specialize in both broadcast engineering and broadcast law, which are both essential when making an application to a national broadcasting authority for a construction permit or broadcast license.
-This is especially critical in North America, where stations bear the entire burden of proving that their proposed facilities will not cause interference and are the best use of the radio spectrum.
-Such companies now have special software that can map-projected radio propagation and terrain shielding, as well as lawyers that will defend the applications before the U.S. Federal Communications Commission (FCC), Canadian Radio-television and Telecommunications Commission (CRTC), or the equivalent authorities in some other countries.